Have you ever lost interest while reading something long-winded and rambling? You aren’t alone.

 Some sentence structures tend to be wordier than others.
 Although the passive voice isn’t incorrect and is completely fine to use in moderation, it’s often a weaker type of sentence construction.
-If you find yourself trending towards using the passive voice because you think it sounds a bit fancier or softens something unpleasant, remember that active voice sets a stronger and more direct tone.
-Keep most of your sentences in active voice—you’ll find that they also tend to be more concise.
+If you find yourself trending towards using the passive voice because you think it sounds a bit fancier or softens something unpleasant, remembers that active voice sets a stronger and more direct tone.
+Keep most of your sentences in the active voice—you’ll find that they also tend to be more concise.

 Wordy: If this was something caused on our end, it might be something to be aware of.Concise: We should be aware of this in case something on our end caused it.

 Wordy: The error message was written by robots.Concise: Robots wrote the error message.